Pastor in Turkey Defends Himself Against Deportation as “Threat to National Security”

-A pastor, who has worked in Turkey for more than 20 years, and his lawyer attended a ten-minute hearing at an administrative court in Istanbul on 11 February to answer an accusation by the authorities that he is a “threat to national security”, which, if upheld, will effectively ban him from the country.
+A pastor who has worked in Turkey for more than 20 years attended, with his lawyer, a 10-minute hearing at an administrative court in Istanbul on February 11 to answer an accusation by the authorities that he is a “threat to national security,” which, if upheld, will effectively ban him from the country.

 The three-judge panel asked no questions of Pastor Michael Feulner, a German citizen, and the lawyer representing the immigration department had no comment.
-The pastor, who has no right to appeal against the judges’ decision that is expected in two to three months, commented the situation felt “strange”.
+The pastor, who has no right to appeal the judges’ decision, which is expected in two to three months, commented that the situation felt “strange.”

-Pastor Michael travelled to Turkey in 1999 as a relief worker following the devastating Izmit earthquake in the north-west of the country that killed 17,000 people.
+Pastor Michael traveled to Turkey in 1999 as a relief worker following the devastating Izmit earthquake in the northwest of the country that killed 17,000 people.
 He and his family settled in Yalova, where he has been pastor of Yalova Lighthouse Church since 2003.

 Pastor Michael’s lawyer has opened a second case, appealing a deportation order, which is to be held in Ankara.